solita/solita.github.com/_posts/2020-12-10-developer-survey-2020.md

 [![All languages](/img/developer-survey-2020/all_languages.png)](/img/developer-survey-2020/all_languages.png)

-The first question in the survey regarding programming languages asked to list all the languages you have worked with in the previous year. [**JavaScript**](https://en.wikipedia.org/wiki/JavaScript) and [**SQL**](https://en.wikipedia.org/wiki/SQL) were the dominant ones: SQL is present in some form in most projects we do and JavaScript is ubiquitous in frontend and hard to miss even if you primarily use different languages for frontend.
+The first question in the survey regarding programming languages asked to list all the languages you have worked with in the previous year. [**JavaScript**](https://en.wikipedia.org/wiki/JavaScript) and [**SQL**](https://en.wikipedia.org/wiki/SQL) were the dominant ones: SQL is present in some form in most projects we do, and JavaScript is ubiquitous in frontend and hard to miss even if you primarily use different languages for frontend.
 Next up were [**Java**](https://en.wikipedia.org/wiki/Java_%28programming_language%29) and [**Python**](https://www.python.org/).

 Apart from languages that are used for the actual systems, scripting languages like [**Sh/Bash**](https://www.gnu.org/software/bash/) (fourth most used overall), [**PowerShell**](https://docs.microsoft.com/fi-fi/powershell/) and [**Groovy**](http://www.groovy-lang.org/) were widely used.